Netcracker/KubeMarine/documentation/Installation.md

     roles: ["control-plane"]
 ```

-Allowed parameters to specify in the `node_defaults` section:
+Following are the parameters allowed to be specified in the `node_defaults` section:
-* keyfile, username, connection_port, connection_timeout.
+* keyfile, username, connection_port, and connection_timeout.
-* roles, labels, taints - make sense to specify at global level only if [Mini-HA Scheme](#mini-ha-scheme) is used.
+* roles, labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.

-For more information about the listed parameters, refer to the next section.
+For more information about the listed parameters, refer to the following section.

 ### nodes